jtribe/ios-tools/README.md

 doing this, all developers on a team can use and access the same profiles and certificates.
 It also includes commands to make updating these files quick and easy.

-Read the [Code Signing Guide](https://codesigning.guide/) for a full overview of what `match` implements.
+Read the [Code Signing Guide](https://codesigning.guide/) for an understanding of the rationale behind `match`.

 #### 1. Create App ID
 To begin, an `App ID` for the project must be created in the iOS Developer Member Centre.
 To do this